List of awards and nominations received by Emma Stone

-American actress Emma Stone has received several awards including two Academy Awards, two BAFTA Awards, five Critics' Choice Awards, two Golden Globe Awards, three Screen Actors Guild Awards, and a prize from the Venice Film Festival.
+Emma Stone is an American actress who has received several awards including two Academy Awards, two BAFTA Awards, five Critics' Choice Awards, two Golden Globe Awards, three Screen Actors Guild Awards, and a prize from the Venice Film Festival as well as a nomination for a Primetime Emmy Award.
 She has also received two MTV Movie Awards, a People's Choice Award, and three Teen Choice Awards.

 Stone won the Academy Award for Best Actress twice for her roles as aspiring actress in Damien Chazelle's musical romance drama La La Land (2016) and a young woman resurrected by a scientist in the Yorgos Lanthimos science fantasy film Poor Things (2023), the later of which also earned her a nomination for the Academy Award for Best Picture as one of the a producers on the film.
 She was previously Oscar-nominated for the Academy Award for Best Supporting Actress for her performance as a recovering drug addict in Alejandro González Iñárritu's black comedy-drama Birdman (2014), and for her portrayal of Abigail Masham in Lanthimos's absurdist period black comedy The Favourite (2018).